Skip to content

 • Focal hypodensities suggesting infarction

-• Rarely, hemorrhage
+• Rarely, haemorrhage

 • MRI findings: